A Short Guide to Geghard Monastery (+How to Reach By Bus)

 After all, Geghard Monastery was founded by Saint Gregory the Illuminator, so it makes sense to visit the Chapel in his honor.

 It stands high above the road, a hundred meters away from the entrance to the monastery.
-There existed a cave there which is no more.
+There existed a cave which is unfortunately no more.

 The chapel is rectangular with passages and annexes at various levels and even one on top of another.